-As this brief history teaches, the answer depends not only on the outcome measure chosen but on what other academic and socioeconomic information is included in the prediction model.
+How well do test scores predict student success at UC?: As this brief history teaches, the answer depends not only on the outcome measure chosen but on what other academic and socioeconomic information is included in the prediction model.
 The advent of holistic review in UC admissions has substantially added to the body of information considered in admissions decisions.
-After taking that information into account, how much do test scores uniquely add to the prediction of student success at UC?
+After taking that information into account, how much do SAT/ACT scores uniquely add to the prediction of student success at UC?

-An answer is provided in a 2007 study by institutional researchers Sam Agronow and Roger Studley of UC Office of the President.
-In a regression model predicting first-year grades, the researchers entered all available data from the UC application.
-In addition to high school GPA and test scores (including SAT II Subject Test scores as well as scores on the SAT), those variables included: number of UC-required "a-g" courses taken, number of AP or honors courses taken, class rank in high school, family income, parental education, race/ethnicity, language spoken in the home, participation in academic preparation programs, and the rank of the student's high school on the state's Academic Performance Index.
+An answer is provided in a 2008 study by Sam Agronow, former director of policy, planning, and analysis at Berkeley.
+In a regression model predicting first-year grades, Agronow entered all available data from the UC application.
+In addition to high school GPA and SAT scores, these included: students' course totals in the UC-required "a-g" sequence, whether the student ranked in the top 4% of their class, scores on two SAT II Subject Tests, family income, parental education, language spoken in the home, participation in academic preparation programs, and the rank of the student's high school on the state's Academic Performance Index.

-Entering all these factors into the prediction model, the researchers found that they explained 28.6% of the variance in UC freshman grades.
-When they eliminated test scores from the model, thus isolating their effect, the explained variance fell to 25.4%.
-Test scores, including SAT II Subject Tests as well as the SAT I, accounted for about 3% of the variance in students' first-year grades at UC.10
+Entering all these factors into the prediction model, Agronow found that they explained 21.7% of the variance in students' first-year grades at Berkeley.
+When he eliminated SAT scores from the model, thus isolating their effect, the explained variance fell to 19.8%.
+SAT scores accounted for less than 2 percent of the variance in students' first-year grades at Berkeley.
+Across all UC undergraduate campuses, SAT scores contributed an increment of 1.6 percentage points.